RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 If you make it to Shenzhen, try to schedule a trip to Hong Kong as well.
 The two cities asre only a short train ride apart, like riding from Midtown Manhattan to Brooklyn.
 US citizens can travel to Hong Kong without a visa, but you'll still need to go through customs.

-### Out-Takes
-### Out-Takes
-### Out-Takes
-### Out-Takes
-### Out-Takes
-### Out-Takes

-### First Impressions
-I expected to be overwhelmed by Huaqiangbei.
-And still, I was overwhelmed.

-Prototypes paradise.
-Surface mount components on roles of tape, ready to be added to circuit boards by robots.

-Yes, you can find mobile phones and laptops.
-But more importantly, Huaquiangbei

-Cyclists and motorized bikes todd the sidewalk.
-What was unsafe okor people at Football game is now sags for me.

-Bikes and motorized bikes blanket the sidewalk.
-Bikers are afraid to ride in the streets because

-### History
-30 years ago, Shenzhen was a 300,000-person fishing village.
-Today, Shenzhen is a modern city of skyscrapers and 15 million people.

-### Navigation With Google Maps

-The astute reader might ask: How can you navigate with Google Maps in China without using a VPN?
-How, indeed!

-### International

-Traveling through China.
-Communicating with friends in Kenya about the Kenya-based financial service, M-Pesa via Twitter, a service created in the USA.
-Using a financial service based in Panama to add funds to my Chinese-based WeChat account.
-Using a VPN created in the USA to ensure secure communications throughout, except when certain services don’t allow VPNs.
-Over a VPN running on a virtual server in Hong Kong (verify, RTH!)

 ### Charging Up WeChat

 http://vpayfast.com